 The final 2.5km after 'couch corner' will offer the biggest puddles seen in the forest and then the wicked nature trail section to really finish you off!
 Yes the nature trail brings the Waitaks to 'The Head' Roots are aplenty in there so really watch your step before steaming across another bridge and blasting it to the line!

-Three aid stations on the long and superlong courses (see attached maps for placement).
-BUT PLEASE make sure you are well hydrated before setting off on the course.
+Four aid stations on the long and super long courses.
+Long aid stations; 1.9km, 6.9km, 13.1km, 14.1km and Super aid stations 1.9km, 6.9km, 13.1km and 17.2km.
+PLEASE make sure you are well hydrated before setting off on the course.
 It is sensible to be completely self sufficient.
 Please do not rely on these aid stations.

 8.5 / 10